en9apr/sphinx/cavaleri.rst

 Wave-turbulence interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* For wave periods > 10s viscosity has negigible effect - swells once generated were supposed to dissipate sowly due to the action of the wind, via the **"sheltering theory"** Jeffreys (1925)
+* For wave periods > 10s viscosity has negigible effect - swells once generated were supposed to dissipate slowly due to the action of the wind, via the **"sheltering theory"** Jeffreys (1925)
 * The sheltering theory was then replaced with **eddy viscosity analogies**.
 However, no evidence supports the idea that wave induced velocity profiles are unstable and become turbulent - except for the surface viscous layer (a few mm thick) and the wave bottom boundary layer.
 Therefore except in these two boundary layers, no theory justifies the use of eddy viscosity.
 * Instead, apply **rapid distorsion theory** to model the stretching of eddies by wave motion or consider the **scattering of waves by turbulence**.
 Assume: